ezequiellladoce/Deploy_App_in_Kubernetes/Readme.md

 kubectl create -f service.yaml
 ```

-#####	Expose nodePort and test the endpoint
+####	Expose nodePort and test the endpoint

 ```
 kubectl expose deployment hello-world --type=NodePort --name=example-service-hello-word
 curl http://<public-node-ip>:<node-port>
 ```

-#### Automate the previous steps in a pipeline using  Jenkins
+## Automate the previous steps in a pipeline using  Jenkins  📦

+### Install Jenkins

 1) Install Jenkins Server according  https://www.jenkins.io/doc/book/installing/linux/ in the same machine that you have installed all the Pre-requirements

+### Create the Pipeline

-2) Create a new pipeline script and Configure the following parameters
+1) Create a new pipeline script and Configure the following parameters

 insertar imagen

 Definition ----> Pipeline Script from GitSCM